kcraley/Dice-Game/README.md

 ## About

-In this game, the user will guess a number from one to 6.
+In this game, the user will guess a number from one to six.
 A dice will roll and the user's guess will be compared.
 Can you last up to three strikes?

 ### Rules